 Salmon Spawn Completed

-Fisheries crews have completed their annual salmon spawning operation on the Missouri River System, after collecting more than 1.6 million eggs.
+Fisheries crews completed their annual salmon spawning operation on the Missouri River System, collecting more than 1.8 million eggs.
+About 500,000 went to South Dakota to meet their egg collection goal.

-North Dakota Game and Fish Department Missouri River System supervisor Dave Fryda said crews easily collected enough eggs to stock the 400,000 smolts planned for Lake Sakakawea in 2020.
+North Dakota Game and Fish Department Missouri River System fisheries biologist Russ Kinzler said crews collected enough eggs to stock 400,000 smolts planned for Lake Sakakawea in 2023.

 Chinook salmon begin their spawning run in October.
-Since salmon cannot naturally reproduce in North Dakota, Game and Fish Department and Garrison Dam National Fish Hatchery personnel collect eggs and transport them to the hatchery.
+Since salmon cannot naturally reproduce in North Dakota, Game and Fish personnel capture the fish and transport them to Garrison Dam National Fish Hatchery where they are relieved of their eggs.

-Once the eggs hatch, young salmon spend several months in the hatchery before being stocked in Lake Sakakawea.
+Once the eggs hatch, young salmon spend about 6 months in the hatchery before being stocked in Lake Sakakawea.